 What your vaginal discharge could be trying to tell you

 Many women are embarrassed about vaginal discharge, but we really shouldn't be.
-Whilst nobody tends to talk about it, it's something all pre-menopausal women experience.
+Sometimes we get brown discharge, other times yellow, sometimes lumpy and sometimes white.
+Each can mean different things, and whilst nobody tends to talk about it, vaginal discharge is something all pre-menopausal women experience.
 But what if the colour, texture or smell of your discharge changes?
 We look at what's normal and what's not.

 For women who haven't entered the menopause, vaginal discharge usually comes from the cervix and will change in appearance depending on what stage of her cycle a woman is at.

 "The cervix - located at the neck of the womb - secretes mucus all the time," explains Dr Alex Eskander, consultant gynaecologist and medical director at the Gynae Centre, London.
 "As the body prepares to ovulate, that mucus is quite stretchy and runny due to hormones released by the growing follicle.
 This mucus-like discharge helps sperm to travel through the uterus and into the tubes to fertilise the egg."

 However, once ovulation has taken place, the texture of this discharge changes.
 "Once a woman ovulates, the mucus then changes to become thick and blobby.
 Because pregnancy may have taken place, the mucus changes into a thick 'plug' which seals the cervix and stops bacterial contamination during early pregnancy," explains Eskander.

 Before your period

 Many women experience brown discharge 2-3 days before their period starts.